shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

 ### What are the characteristics of popular music over the years

+We plotted the values of specific variables over time to see if we could find distinct trends in popular music over time.
+By applying some geometric smoothing, we found that a subset of the variables exhibited distinct shifts over time which corresponded to popularity of certain types of music in specific time periods.

 ```{r Tempo, echo=TRUE, message=FALSE}
 ggplot(full_music_data, aes(x = year, y=tempo)) + geom_smooth()
 ```

 <br>
 **Tempo**: The tempo of popular music hit's a distinct hump at around 1935 which is when swing was at it's most popular.
 The following dip is swing going out of style.
+After the post-swing dip however, the tempo of popular music as steadily grown (Though there is a dip after 2010).

 ```{r Liveness, echo=TRUE, message=FALSE}
 ggplot(full_music_data, aes(x = year, y=liveness)) + geom_smooth()
 ```

 **Liveness**: Detects the presence of an audience in a track.
 Higher liveness values represent an increased probability that the track was performed live.
+There are two distinct peaks present around 1935 and around 1975.

 ```{r Energy, echo=TRUE, message=FALSE}
 ggplot(full_music_data, aes(x = year, y=energy)) + geom_smooth()
 ```

 **Energy**: A measure representing a perception of intensity and activity.
+As with tempo, there is a dip at around 1935 then a steady climb upward to present day.
+Like tempo also, there is also a dip after 2010.

 ```{r Instrumentalness, echo=TRUE, message=FALSE}
 ggplot(full_music_data, aes(x = year, y=instrumentalness)) + geom_smooth()
 ```

 **Instrumentalness**: Predicts whether a track contains no vocals.
+The popularity of instrumental music has been on a steady decline since the 1920's except for a hump in the 1940's.

 ```{r Duration, echo=TRUE, message=FALSE}
 full_music_data$duration_s = as.difftime(full_music_data$duration_ms/1000, units = 'secs')
 ggplot(full_music_data, aes(x = year, y=duration_s)) + geom_smooth() + scale_y_time(labels = function(l) strftime(l, '%M:%S'))
 ```

-**Duration**: The length of a song.
+**Duration**: The length of a song in minutes.
+Has also seen a decline since the 1920's with a small hump in the late 40's and a resurgence in the 1970's when many popular artists such as Pink Floyd, Led Zepplin, and Bob Dylan had songs topping out at 10 minutes.

 ```{r Excplicit, echo=TRUE, message=FALSE}
 full_music_data$date=as.Date(full_music_data$release_date, format =  "%m/%d/%Y")